Investing in hope: Business leaders can invest time, provide hope

 A little Puerto Rican girl who was then called to come and do two of the toughest jobs in America.
 Either one of them done separately can end your career.
 One is run the Department of Juvenile Justice.
 The other is run the Department of Children’s Services, and she has the task to run them both.

-I introduce her to you that way tonight because I need you to invest a little hope in her tonight.
+I introduced her to you that way tonight because I need you to invest a little hope in her tonight.
 I need you to stand and welcome Commissioner Gladys Carrion to the stage because she is hurting right now in a way that you can’t imagine unless you have walked in those shoes.
 This is a public servant who has dedicated her life to investing in hope because she also understands that until justice rolls down like waters and righteousness like a mighty stream, we will never have the kind of system that helps us to end the deaths of those four children every 24 hours.
 We will never have the kind of system that lifts up every first responder whether they carry a badge, or a gun, or drive a big red truck, or not.
 They are nonetheless standing in between us and justice for kids across this country.

-And so I welcome Gladys tonight to present a proclamation to Casey Family Programs on behalf of the 109th Mayor of the City of New York, Mayor Bill DeBlasio.
+And so, I welcome Gladys tonight to present a proclamation to Casey Family Programs on behalf of the 109th Mayor of the City of New York, Mayor Bill DeBlasio.
 But I would ask you to just stand with me and invest a little bit of hope into the life of Commissioner Gladys Carrion.

 [Applause]